With Manny Machado possibly in play, Addison Russell finds allegiance fleeting

 Machado is the superstar who is likely to be traded this season because the Orioles stink and because they’d like to get some value for their 25-year-old shortstop before he walks away via free agency.

 Russell was going to be a fixture at shortstop for 10 years-plus when the Cubs acquired him from Oakland in a 2014 trade.
-Although that’s still possible, he has hit .242, .238, .239 and (going into Wednesday’s game) .241 in his first three-plus seasons in the majors.
+Although that’s still possible, he has hit .242, .238, .239 and .261 in his first three-plus seasons in the majors.
 You can’t teach that kind of consistent mediocrity.
-He has shown power in the past (21 home runs and 95 runs batted in in 2016), but it wasn’t until Wednesday, in his 33rd game of the season, that he hit his first homer of the year.
+He has shown power in the past (21 home runs and 95 RBI in 2016), but it wasn’t until Wednesday, in his 33rd game of the season, that he hit his first homer of the year.
 He is a good shortstop.
 Good, not great.

-All of that is why the Cubs might be interested in Machado, a two-time Gold Glove winner (as a third baseman) and a three-time All-Star who averaged 33 home runs and 115 RBI the previous three seasons.
+All of that is why the Cubs might be interested in Machado, a two-time Gold Glove winner (as a third baseman) and three-time All-Star who averaged 35 home runs and 92 RBI the previous three seasons.
 It’s true that their possible interest would be more about acquiring Machado than it would be about getting rid of Russell, but if Russell were the player the Cubs thought he was going to be when they acquired him, we wouldn’t be having this discussion.

 What has occurred with Russell is what often occurs with young players.
 The Cubs and their fans fell in love with the idea of Russell more than Russell himself.
-He was young and young-looking (read: cute), a former first-round draft pick and, best of all, controllable in terms of his contract.
+He was young and young-looking (read: cute), a 2012 first-round draft pick and, best of all, controllable in terms of his contract.
 What was there not to love about that?

 Because the acquisition was made by team president Theo Epstein, who had many more right decisions than wrong ones in his career, the scouting report on Russell became something much more: He was going to be the franchise’s first big-time shortstop since Ernie Banks, he would play in multiple All-Star games and the world would reside at his feet.
 Again, that could still happen, but so far, his trajectory isn’t following the storyline.